Volunteer in Banff

 Email Banff Food Bank

 The Bow Valley Immigration Partnership (BVIP) is a collaborative community initiative dedicated to building a welcoming and inclusive community from Lake Louise to Kananaskis.
-To learn more about volunteer opportunities with BVIP, please visit: Working Groups or contact 403.431.0705 or email BVIP
+Contact 403.431.0705 or email BVIP

 Community Connections in the Bow Valley